magicleon94/route_handler/README.md

 # route_handler

-Simple abstraction for handling routes in Flutter
+A simple abstraction that provides a structured guideline for named route handling in Flutter

 ## Usage